-The function of mitosis is to create a daughter cell with the identical genome to the mother cell.
+The function of mitosis is to create two genetically identical daughter cell with the genome of the mother cell.
 The process involves replication (=duplication) of DNA (all chromosomes).
 In order for separation of duplicated DNA to work, the DNA (normally a very long molecule) needs to supercoil.
 Replication is said to be proofread and checked for errors by the cell's machinery.